docknetwork/api-docs/source/index.html.md

 ```

 ### registry_create
 This event indicates a registry has been created.
-It will send a POST message to webhook whenever a registry has been created.
+It will fire when a registry has been created.

 > SAMPLE JSON PAYLOAD